gabrieltwallin/gabrieltwallin.github.io/_pages/research_showcase.md

     <img src="/images/Param_estimates.png" alt="Figure Description" style="width:65%;">
 </div>

 The proposed framework is currently being extended in a number of directions, including statistical inference for the DIF effect (the dashed line in the figure above).
-Please let me know if you are working with categorical data, possibly with large numbers of measurement units (respondents/costumers/students etc) and variables, and are interested in multi-group analysis.
+Please let me know if you are working with survey-type data, possibly with large numbers of measurement units (respondents/costumers/students etc) and variables, and are interested in multi-group analysis.
 I am both interested in collaboration and consulting on these matters.